Gianluca Lapadula: International career

-Lapadula is eligible to play for Italy and Peru as a result of his family background.
+Lapadula was eligible to play for Italy and Peru as a result of his family background.
 He had received a call-up by Peru for the Copa América Centenario but had not officially decided which international side to represent at the time.
 On 7 November 2016, he was called up to the Italy senior squad for the first time for a 2018 FIFA World Cup qualification match against Liechtenstein and a friendly match against Germany, replacing the injured Napoli forward Manolo Gabbiadini.

 On 31 May 2017, Lapadula scored a hat-trick for the Italy B team in a friendly against San Marino.

 On 30 October 2020, Lapadula was called-up by Ricardo Gareca to the Peru senior team for 2022 FIFA World Cup qualification matches against Chile and Argentina.
-He made his debut on 13 November 2020, as a substitute in the match against Chile.
+He made his debut on 13 November, as a 60th-minute substitute in a 2–0 loss away to Chile.

-On 23 June 2021, he scored his first senior international goal for Peru in a 2–2 draw against Ecuador in the first round of the 2021 Copa América, later also assisting André Carrillo's goal.
+Lapadula scored his first senior international goal for Peru on 23 June 2021 in a 2–2 draw against Ecuador in the first round of the 2021 Copa América, later also assisting André Carrillo's goal.
 On 2 July, Lapadula scored once and contributed to Gustavo Gómez's own goal in a 3–3 draw against Paraguay in the quarter-finals of the competition, later also netting his nation's first penalty in the resulting 4–3 penalty shoot-out victory.
 On 9 July, he scored Peru's second goal in a 3–2 loss to Colombia in the third-place match of the tournament.

+In qualification for the 2022 FIFA World Cup, Lapadula scored the opening goals of wins over Bolivia, Venezuela and Paraguay, though his team did not qualify.